Patterns over assertions

 demands a Sequence and a dict

 If the type check fails, the pattern match fails.
-Otherwise, matching continues:
+Otherwise, matching continues.
+Subpatterns in

 Most implementations of Syndicated Actor Model dataspaces use an efficient index datastructure described here.